-The reason we prefer business lines of credit for these expenses largely comes down to the lower APR and higher credit limit you get from an LOC.
+The reason we prefer business lines of credit for these expenses comes down to the lower APR and higher credit limit you get with an LOC.
 Without a high credit limit, you may not be able to cover big expenses in the first place.
-And if you pay a high interest rate and, in turn, a high APR on your funds, the cost of those big expenses can easily spiral out of control.
+And if you pay a high-interest rate and, in turn, a high APR on your funds, the cost of those big expenses can easily spiral out of control.

 Fortunately, business lines of credit make it possible to pay for and afford all kinds of bigger expenses.

-That said, we don’t recommend drawing on your revolving line of credit for most smaller expenses.
+That said, we don’t recommend drawing on your revolving line of credit for smaller expenses.
 You’ll miss out on the rewards (and potentially the credit-building power) that a credit card would give you.
-And if you make small enough purchases that you can pay them off easily, you won’t really benefit from the low APR on an LOC.
+And if you make small enough purchases that you can pay off quickly, you won’t really benefit from the low APR on an LOC.

 Put simply, business lines of credit work best for larger expenses that you won’t pay off immediately.